 Full documentation of the substance of the appeal and the actions taken will be maintained in an appeal file (paper or electronic).
-Written notification to the care provider is issued by means of a letter or updated Remittance Advice (RA) statement at the time of determination of the appeal.
+Written notification to the health care provider is issued by means of a letter or updated Remittance Advice (RA) statement at the time of determination of the appeal.
 This decision constitutes Oxford’s final internal decision.
-If the care provider is not satisfied with Oxford’s decision, they may arbitrate the issue as set forth in their contract with Oxford.
-Refer to the Time frame Standards for Benefit Administrative Initial Decisions policy at OxfordHealth.com > Providers or Facilities > Tools & Resources > Medical and Administrative Policies > Medical & Administrative Policy Index or UHCprovider.com/policies-protocols > Commercial Policies > UnitedHealthcare Oxford Clinical, Administrative and Reimbursement Policies.
-Refer to the back of the member’s ID card for the applicable website.
+If the health care provider is not satisfied with Oxford’s decision, they may arbitrate the issue as set forth in their contract with Oxford.
+Refer to the Timeframe Standards for Benefit Administrative Initial Decisions policy at uhcprovider.com/policies > For Commercial Plans > UnitedHealthcare Oxford® Clinical, Administrative and Reimbursement Policies.

-If the care provider wants to file for arbitration after the first-level appeal has been completed, the care provider must file a statement of claim with the AAA at the following address:
+If the health care provider wants to file for arbitration after the first-level appeal has been completed, the health care provider must follow the terms of their participation agreement and file a statement of claim with the AAA at the following address:

 950 Warren Avenue 4th Floor

-Care providers located outside of New York, New Jersey and Connecticut should refer to the AAA website ar adr.org for submission guidelines.
+Health care providers located outside of New York, New Jersey and Connecticut should refer to the AAA website at adr.org for submission guidelines.

 This appeals process does not apply to the self-funded line of business.
-Care providers may use this process to appeal concurrent and retrospective utilization review decisions.
+Health care providers may use this process to appeal concurrent and retrospective utilization review decisions.
 Other external appeals require written consent from the member.
-In connection with retrospective decisions, if the care provider’s Agreement includes arbitration language or alternate dispute language, the care provider must follow that process.
+In connection with retrospective decisions, if the health care provider’s Agreement includes arbitration language or alternate dispute language, the health care provider must follow that process.
 The external review process is no longer an option for dispute resolution.